Cingulum (brain): Anatomy and function

 The cingulum is described from various brain images as a C-shaped structure within the brain that wraps around the frontal lobe to the temporal lobe right above the corpus callosum.
 It is located beneath the cingulate gyrus within the medial surface of the brain therefore encircling the entire brain.
 There are two primary parts of the cingulate cortex: the posterior cingulate cortex and the anterior cingulate cortex.
 The anterior is linked to emotion, especially apathy and depression.
 Here function and structure changes are related meaning any change within this structure would lead to a function change, particularly behavioral because of its function involving emotions.
 Damage to this area can have various effects on mental disorders and mental health.
 The posterior section is more related to cognitive functions.
 This can include attention, visual and spatial skills, working memory and general memory.
 Because of its location, the cingulum is very important to brain structure connectivity and the integration of information that it receives.

+The cingulum bundle also connects multiple language centers in the brain, including the dorsolateral prefrontal cortex, supplementary motor area, and the superior parietal lobule, which suggests it plays a role in language.
+It is involved in procedural and declarative memory, and damage to the cingulum bundle is linked to developmental language disorders.